ZacheryCalahan/Oppo-OS/README.md

-# Torment-OS
+# Oppo-OS
 Welcome to my hobby OS that I'm writing for the RISC-V architecture using qemu's virt board.
-The name is a joke on my mental state while writing drivers with little documentation.

 # Build
 1. Build a cross compiler for the `riscv64-elf` target with GCC version 14.2.0 and binutils version 2.44 (The OS is STRICTLY for 64bit, 32bit will not work)